10 Different Types of Spaniels Explained

 The breed is now the 17th most popular pure-breed dog in the country.
 Also, it has a silky, smooth coat and a tail that isn’t usually docked, making it easy to see.

-Colors like chestnut and white, black and white, and ruby are the four colors that the breed standard says are allowed in the dogs.
+Colors like chestnut and white, black and white, and ruby are the four colors the breed standard says are allowed in the dogs.

 Because the breed is usually friendly, docile, and nice to both children and other animals, it does need a lot of help from people.